aditharun/ExAC-Viewer/README.md

 ## How to Use This Tool

 Package Dependencies: xlsxwriter, xlrd
-Download python script, exacView.py, and run in terminal.
+Download python script, exacView.py, specify extra arguments as such and run in terminal

-Enter the full path for the downloaded ExAC file when prompted by the script.
+Which mutations to consider?
+Enter 1 to consider all types (default), 2 for missense only, 3 for loss of function, 4 for frameshift, 5 for 5'UTR, 6 for 3'UTR, 7 for synonymous, 8 for splice, 9 for intron.
+If you want to consider onlt frameshift and 5'UTR enter the numbers 46 or 64.

+#### exacView.py FullPathToDownloadedExACFile TypesOfMutations

 #### Other Things To Add